Reporter Outreach Logo

 • 58% of SEOs increased their link building budgets year-over-year — a signal that practitioners who commit long enough to see results keep investing more (Reporter Outreach, 2026).

 • The biggest factor affecting speed is your starting authority.
-A site with DR 30 and solid content will see faster results from link building than a DR 10 site because Google already trusts it enough to promote it — the links push it over the threshold.
+A site with DR 30 and a solid backlink profile will see faster link building results than a DR 10 site because search engines already trust it enough to promote it — the links push it over the threshold.

 • Link building is a compounding investment, not a one-time fix.
 The links you earn in month 1 continue building authority for years.
 Campaigns that run 6+ months consistently outperform those that stop after 3.

-"How long until this works?"
+"How long does link building take?"
 It's the first question every client asks — and the most honest answer is: it depends.
-But "it depends" isn't useful, so we're going to share real timelines from real campaigns and break down exactly what factors speed things up or slow them down.
+But "it depends" isn't useful, so we're going to share real timelines from real campaigns and break down exactly what factors speed things up or slow things down.

 This isn't a theoretical guide.
-Every timeline in this article comes from campaigns we've run at Reporter Outreach, with verifiable results in our case studies.
-We'll show you what to expect in month 1, month 3, month 6, and beyond — so you can set realistic expectations before investing.
+Every timeline in this article comes from campaigns we've run at Reporter Outreach, with verifiable link building results in our case studies.
+We'll show you what to expect in month 1, month 3, month 6, and beyond — so you can set realistic expectations before investing in a link building strategy.

 The Short Answer: 2–6 Months for Meaningful Results